shafiamanzoor762/shafiamanzoor762/README.md

 ###

-<p align="left">- 🔭 I’m currently working on my university project "PHOTOGALLERY: Geo Tagging with Windows Interface"<br>- 🌱 I’m currently learning about "Face Recognition"<br>- 👯 I’m looking to collaborate on IOS Projects<br>- 🤔 I’m looking for help with "Face Recognition Model" that should work on kids faces with accuracy about 95%.</p>
+<p align="left">- 🎓 I’m currently working on my university project "PHOTOGALLERY: Geo Tagging with Windows Interface"<br>- 🔭 I’m currently learning about "Face Recognition"<br>- 👯 I’m looking to collaborate on IOS Projects<br>- 🤔 I’m looking for help with "Face Recognition Model" that should work on kids faces with accuracy about 95%.</p>

+---

 ###

-<h5 align="left">Languages and Tools:</h5>
+<h5 align="left"> 🛠️ Tech Stack & Tools:</h5>

 ###